|

 Artists impression of the RAF's A330-200 Future Strategic Tanker refuelling two RAF Typhoons

-FSTA will replace the in-service Tri Star and VC10 aircraft.
+FSTA (now Voyager) will replace the in-service Tri Star and VC10 aircraft.

-The A330-200 offered by AirTanker for the MoD’s requirement will probably remain in service until about 2040 and the aircraft will refuel combat aircraft such as the Typhoon and the F35B which will enter service during the next decade.
+Voyager will probably remain in service until about 2040, and the aircraft will refuel combat aircraft such as the Tornado, Typhoon and the F35B which will enter service during the next decade.

-In its air-to-air refuelling role the FSTA will have the ability to offload 60 tonnes of fuel 1,000 miles from base, and remain on station for 2 hours.
-On a typical deployment over about 3,000 miles, a single A330 would be able to refuel four Tornados and still carry 11,000 lb (5000 kg) of freight and/or 290 passengers.
+In its air-to-air refuelling role Voyager has the ability to offload 60 tonnes of fuel 1,000 miles from base, and remain on station for 2 hours.
+On a typical deployment over about 3,000 miles, a single A330 would be able to refuel four Tornados and still carry 11,000lb (5000kg) of freight and/or 290 passengers.

 AIRBUS A330 Specifications